Active-CSS/active-css/README.md

 }
 ```

-It's pretty obvious what that does.
-It needs an element with an id of "clickMe" to work.
+Want to see it work?
+Go to [the website](https://activecss.org).

 You'll notice that it looks a lot like CSS.
-That's the point.
-There are around 100 commands, and lots of features in Active CSS.
-It is truly epic.
+There are lots of features in Active CSS.
+It is truly epic!

-It's possibly the best thing since the universe was written and became open-source.
+It brings back the fun in functionality!
+Yeah, sorry about that.

 ### License